flhoest/Rubrik/Rubrik-Central/README.md

 # Rubrik Central
 ## Introduction
 Rubrik Central is a portal that provides easy view on each clusters in an organisation.
-If you are Nutanix customer, this is the same philosophy as Prism Central.This is not link to Rubrik Inc. in any ways, this is purely my own code using Rubrik Rest-API's framework.
+If you are Nutanix customer, this is the same philosophy as Prism Central.
+This is not linked to [Rubrik Inc.](www.rubrik.com) in any ways, this is purely my own code using Rubrik Rest-API's framework.
 There is a lot of possibilities our of the box, this is only a matter of putting things together.
 Since our second Rubrik cluster implementation I new that a portal showing a global view of our deployment wille a nice to have.
 Rubrik provides this feature with their [Polaris](https://www.rubrik.com/product/polaris-overview/) SaaS offering, but I found two issues - from my own point of view :
 * Polaris requires cloud account and separate license;
 * Polaris is much more than only providing global view (currently not a requirement in our actual deployment)